Guidelines for Dispensations for Aircraft to Operate At Essendon Fields Airport During Curfew Hours and for 24 Hour Operational Restrictions

 In these circumstances operations may take place without the need for a prior approval for dispensation.

-Aircraft with a maximum take-off weight of 45,000 kilograms or more, can not take-off from or land at Essendon Fields Airport at any time, unless the aircraft is involved in an emergency, or the Secretary grants a dispensation beforehand.
+Jet aircraft with a maximum take-off weight of 50,000 kilograms or less, cannot take-off from or land at Essendon Airport during the curfew, unless the aircraft is involved in an emergency.

 1.6.
-Use of Essendon Fields Airport as an Alternate Airport
+Use of Essendon Airport as an Alternate Airport

-Under the Regulations, Essendon Fields Airport is not to be nominated or used as a planned alternate airport.
-The NAP in the AIP also continues to prohibit the use of Essendon Fields Airport as an unplanned alternate.
+Under the Regulations, Essendon Airport is not to be nominated or used as a planned alternate airport.
+The Noise Abatement Procedure in the Aviation Information Publication also continues to prohibit the use of Essendon Airport as an unplanned alternate.

 2. Curfew Dispensations

-An aircraft (other than one permitted under the Regulations to take off from Essendon Fields Airport during the curfew) must not depart from Essendon Fields Airport after 11.00pm local time or before 6am.
+An aircraft (other than one permitted under the Regulations to take off from Essendon Airport during the curfew) must not depart from Essendon Airport after 11.00pm local time or before 6am.

 2.3.
 Dispensation circumstances

 Prior approval of the Department is required before operations under dispensation guidelines may take place.

 Section 14 of the Regulations provide that a dispensation may be granted authorising an aircraft to take-off from, or land at, Essendon Airport in situations that would otherwise contravene the Regulations if there are circumstances justifying the take-off or landing.
 It should be noted, however, that there are several other curfew-free airports nearby including Moorabbin and Melbourne (Tullamarine).